CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

   },
 }
 ```
 In this example, tile, content, and child subtree availability are in one availability buffer.
 Buffer views split the buffer into the three parts.
 Since there are five nodes in the subtree, tile and content availability only need five bits each, so they each get one byte.
-There are 16 children, however, so two bytes are needed for child subtreee availability.
+There are 16 children, however, so two bytes are needed for child subtree availability.

 `subtrees/2/1/0/subtree.json`
 ```json